allabux21/gwright99.github.io/flask-blueprint/09-orm-beef.md

 I obviously was struggling with the ORM.
 Maybe I was better off without it?

 Ripping it out would mean:
-* I would need to use raw SQL statements.
+* I would need to use raw SQL statements.<br>
 Getting better at SQL is always good given the global entrenchment of RDBMS.
 If I had to choose between becoming a master of SQLAlchemy vs SQL, I'd pick SQL every time.

-* I could simplify the project strucuture.
+* I could simplify the project strucuture.<br>
 Many of the circular import problems I had encountered thus far were caused by the code I needed to initialize and seed the database via the ORM.

-* I would (theoretically) be better positioned for more advanced queries later.
+* I would (theoretically) be better positioned for more advanced queries later.<br>
 Many articles berating ORMs call out the fact that advanced uses (e.g. a query which contains a subquery) are very inefficient via ORM, and I'd probably have to end up writing raw SQL anyways.
 If I ditched the ORM immediately, I would be better prepared for this eventuality when/if encountered.

-* I could remove a large rabbit hole that I was frequetly falling into: trying to understand the inner mechanics of SQLAlchemy.
+* I could remove a large rabbit hole that I was frequetly falling into: trying to understand the inner mechanics of SQLAlchemy.<br>
 Several times throughout the project thus far, I'd find a browser instance with 20+ open tabs from a session where I was desperately trying to understand how some mechanic worked (e.g. relationships, lazy loads).
 If I avoided using the ORM, I could avoid the rabbit hole.

-* I could learn to use the native tooling offered by the database itself, rather than the ORM's abstractions.
+* I could learn to use the native tooling offered by the database itself, rather than the ORM's abstractions.<br>

 ### The Case For Keeping The ORM